Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/control/sm/index.rst

    ..
        !! processed by numpydoc !!

-.. py:class:: SpeedFluxObserver(par, alpha_o, k_o, k_f, J = None)
+.. py:class:: SpeedFluxObserver(par, alpha_o, k_o, k_f, sensorless, J = None)

    Flux observer with speed estimation.

-   This observer estimates the stator flux linkage, the rotor angle, and rotor speed.
+   This observer estimates the stator flux linkage, rotor angle, and rotor speed.
 The observer gain decouples the electrical and mechanical dynamics and allows placing the poles of the corresponding linearized estimation error dynamics.
 If the inertia of the mechanical system is provided, the observer also estimates the load torque, to avoid the lag in the speed estimate.
+In sensored mode, the rotor speed is estimated from the measured rotor angle.

    :param par: Machine model parameters.
    :type par: SynchronousMachinePars | SaturatedSynchronousMachinePars
-   :param alpha_o: Speed-estimation pole location (rad/s).
+   :param alpha_o: Speed-estimation pole (rad/s).
    :type alpha_o: float, optional
    :param k_o: Observer gain as a function of the rotor angular speed.
    :type k_o: Callable[[float], float], optional
    :param k_f: PM-flux estimation gain (V) as a function of the rotor angular speed.
    :type k_f: Callable[[float], float], optional
+   :param sensorless: If True, sensorless mode is used.
+   :type sensorless: bool
    :param J: Inertia of the mechanical system (kgm²).
 Defaults to None, which means the
              mechanical system model is not used.
    :type J: float, optional